Special Educational Needs and Disabilities (SEND)

 We recommend: Starting secondary school - BBC Parents' Toolkit - BBC Bitesize

 For vulnerable students with SEND, we run a four-week transition programme in afternoons in the summer term, which includes orientation activities, a chance to meet with key members of staff and support workers, acclimatisation to important school spaces such as the Dining Hall and playground areas, and discussions with current pupils.
 Catherine Hill will be in touch with the SENDCo at your child’s primary school to make arrangements for this programme.
-The dates for these are:

 As part of the usual transition programme for all Year 6-7 students, we run a Taster Day every year – this is on Wednesday 3rd July this academic year.
 For our SEND students and any further identified vulnerable students from primary school, we offer an additional SEND Taster Morning the day before from 9-11.30am on Tuesday 2nd July.
 This supports students who may be feeling nervous about meeting everyone on the Taster Day to meet in a smaller group and get to know the key support systems in the school ahead of time.